 Our laboratory studies the molecular pathogenesis of primary brain tumors as well as brain metastases.
-We're particularly interested in how disturbed gene regulation mediates crucial oncogenic phenotypes.
+We are particularly interested in how disturbed gene regulation and epigenomic landscapes mediate crucial oncogenic phenotypes.

 Recent molecular profiling conducted on diffusely infiltrating gliomas, the most common brain tumor variants, has firmly implicated global epigenetic dysfunction in the process of cancer formation.
 In particular, highly recurrent mutations in genes such as IDH1, ATRX, and H3F3A, have been shown to induce widespread disturbances in DNA methylation and/or chromatin architecture.
-We're now investigating how these molecular alterations, which largely define the core molecular subgroups of glioma, dysregulate gene expression and drive oncogenesis.
+We are now investigating how these molecular alterations, which largely define the core molecular subgroups of glioma, dysregulate gene expression, impact genomic stability and drive oncogenesis.
 Our studies apply high-throughput genomic technology as well as focused analytical methods in both in vitro and in vivo settings.
-We're also utilizing unique epigenetic signatures induced in our model systems as a basis for drug screening and selection.
+We are also translating our discoveries into therapeutic strategies for these deadly tumors.

 Finally, we have a long-standing interest in the molecular classification of primary brain tumors as a vehicle to develop of more accurate prognostic and predictive biomarkers.
-In particular, we're engaged in collaborative profiling efforts designed to identify molecular, clinical, and/or radiographic factors designating disease outcome in patients with diffuse gliomas.
-We're also investigating how specific genetic polymorphisms predict risk for the development of specific glioma variants.
+In particular, we are engaged in collaborative profiling efforts designed to identify molecular, clinical and/or radiographic factors designating disease outcome in patients with diffuse gliomas.
+We are also investigating how specific genetic polymorphisms predict risk for the development of specific glioma variants.